Have you ever dreamed of finding buried treasure? Maybe you should be careful what you wish for.

 So What are the Odds?

 If you are a metal detectorist, the odds are apparently a lot better than winning the lottery.
 Dr. Michael Lewis, head of portable antiquities and treasure at the Portable Antiquities Scheme, told the BBC that of the 80,000 finds reported annually, about 1,000 of them turn out to be treasure.
 And some places are more treasure rich than others.
+In 2018, authorities reported that the average value of a treasure find in the UK in 2017 was £2,671 and that the number and value of treasures found was on the increase.

 If you want to boost your chances, head for East Anglia.
 Coroner figures collected between 2013 and 2016 show the counties of this corner of England leading the pack in terms of the average the number of treasure finds per year: